Qualified Charitable Distributions – Another Way to Give Back to the Sky Islands

 In addition to supporting a charitable cause, a QCD may offer several benefits:

 • Reduction in AGI — Distributions from qualified retirement accounts are added to your adjusted gross income (AGI), which may translate into a higher tax bill.
-QCDs won’t increase your AGI because the money is transferred directly to the charity.
+QCDs won’t increase your AGI because the money is transferred directly to the non-profit.

 • Reduced taxes on Social Security — Social Security benefits are taxed based on AGI.
 As mentioned above, a QCD can lower your AGI, potentially reducing the amount of tax on your Social Security benefits.